 Anna Woolhouse is a contemporary dancer, choreographer and theatre practitioner who trained in the UK at London Contemporary Dance School and Northern School of Contemporary Dance.
 She has worked on five productions with Dante or Die since 2010 in varying roles as a performer, devisor, workshop leader and rehearsal director.
 She specialises in developing the physical language of site-specific venues, using her experience in dance to inform the interpretation of narrative within real working spaces.

 Outside of her role as Associate Artist, Anna performs regularly with Peut-Etre Theatre touring nationally and internationally in shows Tidy Up and Shh.Bang! as a performer and devisor.
 She has previously preformed and devised works with Emergency Exit Arts, Maresa Van Stockert’s Tilted Productions, Birdsnest Theatre, Imogen Knight, visual artists including Genetic Moo, Lucy Thane and Dan Chilcott, and BAFTA award winning director Aneil Karia.
 Music video credits include Deptford Goth, Slow Club and BYFYN.

-Rebecca Atkinson-Lord, Daphna Attias, Faith Dodkins, Liz Eddy, Gareth James, Terry O'Donovan, Tom Smith, Jen Tait, Lib Taylor, Vicky Wilson.
+Rebecca Atkinson-Lord, Daphna Attias, Gemma Cook, Faith Dodkins, Liz Eddy, Gareth James, Terry O'Donovan, Tom Smith, Jen Tait, Lib Taylor, Vicky Wilson.

 We are hugely grateful to the Esmée Fairbairn Foundation for support towards the Artistic Director & Producer roles; by South Street Reading and by Stone Nest where we currently call home.